October 18, 2024

 Provider Network Issues

-Your policy may cover treatment only by those in its provider network.
-It may allow coverage outside the network with pre-approval, which you may not have gotten.
-If what you need isn’t available in-network, the company should make an exception.
+Sometimes the physician you select may be outside your provider network.
+If your policy covers treatment only by those in its provider network, you may find all or part of your claim denied.
+In some cases, policies allow coverage outside the network with pre-approval, which you may not have gotten.
+If what you need isn’t available in network, the company should make an exception.

 If your preferred, out-of-network healthcare provider agrees to be paid the insurance company’s in-network rate, the carrier may agree to your request.
 If this is the case, your provider may bill you the difference between what it normally charges and what your insurer will pay.
-Try to get them to agree ahead of time that you won’t get stuck with these bills, which could be substantial.
+Preapproval for issues like this are critical as you don’t want to be saddled with uncovered expenses.

 Right Treatment, Wrong Place

-Your carrier may not have a problem paying for treatment but wants you to have it done at a particular medical practice or hospital.
-You may want to be admitted to a hospital, but the carrier wants the procedure done on an outpatient basis.
+Your carrier may not have a problem paying for treatment but may want you to have it done at a particular medical practice or hospital.
+You may want to be admitted to a hospital, but the carrier may require the procedure done on an outpatient basis.
+In order for your expenses to be covered, you must receive treatment at the location specified by your insurance policy.

 You or Your Healthcare Provider Didn’t Follow Your Health Plan’s Rules

-Look up your coverage or call your carrier and find out everything that requires pre-authorization.
-You may think it’s just to see a specialist, but it also may include tests, X-rays, MRIs, and CT scans.
-Without their prior okay, the company will probably not pay for it.
-If you learn this is a problem before your insurer’s official denial, your physician may be able to backdate its authorization request.
+Look up your coverage or call your carrier to learn everything that requires pre-authorization.
+In many cases this applies to specialists, but it also may include tests, X-rays, MRIs, and CT scans.
+Without their prior okay, the company will probably deny your claim.
+If you learn this is a problem before your insurer’s official denial, your physician may be able to backdate the authorization request.

 Lack of Payment

 Your coverage may be denied because a premium wasn’t paid.
-If you made a good-faith mistake or it was caused by something out of your control (e.g., your employer made an error), explain your situation as best you can.
+If you made a good-faith mistake or the nonpayment was caused by something out of your control (e.g., your employer made an error), explain your situation as best you can, in writing.
 If your employer or payroll service caused the problem, a letter from them or a conference call between the three of you could help.